Snape Castle: History

 References throughout history have indicated that a manor house was built on the site by Ralph FitzRanulph of Middleham.
 His daughter, the Lady of Middleham married Robert Neville, Robert de Neville's son, and the building stayed in the Neville family until the 16th century.
 Snape Castle itself, which lies at the western edge of the village of Snape, was built sometime in the early 15th century, (between 1425 and 1430), when George Neville, inherited the land and buildings from his father, Ralph, the Earl of Westmorland.
 Although variously described as a manor house, or a hall, some thought was given over to defensive measures; the surrounding land, which was prone to flooding and so marshy, was kept in place.
 The original castle was planned around a courtyard measuring 140 ft north to south, and 180 ft west to east.

 During the 15th century, both Cecily Neville and Queen Anne lived at the castle, providing a link to Richard III; Neville being his mother and Anne his wife.

 In January 1537, a mob stormed the castle and took Katherine Parr and the two children hostage.
-The mob consisted of members of the Pilgrimage of Grace who were worried that John Neville (Third Baron Latimer, and Parr's then husband), would betray them to the King.
+The mob consisted of members of the Pilgrimage of Grace who were worried that John Neville (Third Baron Latimer, and Parr's then husband), would betray them to Henry VIII.
 Neville, who was trying to mediate between the King and the northern countrymen, hastened back to the castle where he was able to persuade the mob to leave and release his family.
 The cleric and antiquary, John Leland described the manor at Snape as "..'a goodly castel in a valley longing to the Lorde Latimer, and ii or iii parkes welle woddid abowt it."

 In 1577, Sir Thomas Cecil inherited the Manor of Snape through his wife, Dorothy Neville, whom he had married in 1564.
 In 1577, Thomas set about rebuilding the castle, though he did not use it after 1578 when he inherited the Burghley estate near Stamford from his father.
 Cecil's renovation of the castle provided its towers, but these were for effect rather than defence, and has led to it being called a "sham castle".
 The west wall contains an Elizabethan chimney with the date of 1587, the assumed date of the completion of Cecil's efforts.

 The estate was sold in 1798 to William Milbank of nearby Thorpe Perrow.
 Still partly inhabited, the castle retains its Perpendicular windows as built by Cecil.
 The building is now registered with Historic England as a Grade I listed structure.